dy/piezo/docs/r&d.md

       (1 - 4 * abs( round(phase/pi2) - phase/pi2 ))
     )
   ```
+  - // is super-familiar and js/c-y
     ~ just reformat
+  ?
+ALT: use \
+    + mono-compatible
+    + \ is almost never used in langs & that's unique
+    + it's very close
+    + it's short
+    - it can be used for length

 ## [x] !
 Variables case should not matter.